 Step 10 – Wrap and ride!

-You’re now ready to wrap the bike and give it to your child on Christmas morning.
+If the bike is a present you’re now ready to wrap the bike and give it to your child.
 Here are some quick and easy ways to wrap up a kids bike, that other Cycle Sprog readers have used in the past.

 Once your child has opened their present you may need to adjust saddle height, brake levers and suspension to suit them.